OpenPeak Firmware v30301

 - Enabled the ‘update from USB stick’ feature that was removed.

-Other than that, everything is the same as the 30291 version.
+Other than these alterations, everything else is the same as the 30291 version.

 So, please give it a try if it seems interesting and let me know how it performs for you!